 There are many different variations and configurations of drill presses on the market, including the benchtop drill press and the floor drill press.
 A lot of people end up buying the wrong types for their project.
 The reason why is simple: lack of information.
 We have already done the work for you and outlined the very best drill presses available that stand out.
 But how did we choose and how should you choose?

 In the rest of this buying guide, we will take it a step further and outline factors you want to consider.
 We’ll outline qualities to look out for in a drill press to help you choose one that suits your specifications and project requirements.

-What are the Factors to Consider Before Buying a Drill Press?
+Factors To Consider Before Buying a Drill Press

 The different materials you will be drilling will determine the type of drill press to buy.
 But ideal drill presses should be compatible with different materials.

 One major machinability factor that separates different materials is their different required drill speeds.
 A drill press with a speed adjustment function is a staple and will allow you to work with different materials once the right drill bit is installed.